 "Have a seat," the man said, not looking up from the paper work on his desk.

 "Where's Miss Kurenai?"
 Deidara asked.

 "And who the hell are you, hmmm?"
-Deidara asked, a bit pissed off that the friendly art teacher had seemingly been replaced with an uptight douchebag.
+Deidara asked, a bit pissed off that the friendly art teacher had seemingly been replaced by an uptight douchebag.

 The man finally looked up from his paper work, his muddy brown eyes glaring at the student.

 "My name is Mr. Akasuna, and since this is the first day, I'll let it pass but I will not tolerate any more foul language in my classroom.
 Understood?"

 Mr. Akasuna looked back at his desk, "Once again, please sit down.
 We will start class when the other students arrive."

 Deidara stomped over to a table and sat down.
 This was the class he looked forward to all day, and now it was all turning to shit.

 The other students piled in.
 There were eight other teenagers, and all of them were seniors.
 Most of them knew nothing about art and just came because they thought it would be another study hall.
 Deidara hated people like that.
 No one else in this stupid school valued art the same way he did.